OfficeDev/VBA-content/Visio-VBA/articles/2df9e60f-b138-4dde-09ca-af4ee2f6a8d0.md

 | **visSpatialIgnoreVisible**|&amp;H20 |Do not consider visible Geometry sections.
 By default, visible Geometry sections influence the result. |
 Use the NoShow cell to determine whether a Geometry section is hidden or visible.
 Hidden Geometry sections have a value of TRUE and visible Geometry sections have a value of FALSE in the NoShow cell.

-If the parent shape or OtherShape has no geometry, or ifFlags excludes consideration of all geometry of either shape, the **DistanceFrom** property returns a large number (1E+30) that should be construed as infinite.
+If the parent shape or  _OtherShape_ has no geometry, or if _Flags_ excludes consideration of all geometry of either shape, the **DistanceFrom** property returns a large number (1E+30) that should be construed as infinite.

 The  **DistanceFrom** property does not consider the width of a shape's line, shadows, line ends, control points, or connection points when comparing two shapes.